Feminism | Posted by Julie Z on 02/16/2011

 What would be your goal or hope for the state of teenage girls who have perhaps fallen into old misogynistic traps?
 I.E Girls who have bought into the lie, how do you hope on reaching them?

-Through my website I’m hoping to spread awareness.
-My goal is not necessarily to …
+Through my website I’m hoping to spread awareness. …

 Feminism | Posted by Julie Z on 07/17/2009